GlitchSecure/website/index.md

 # Features
 process-title-small: "Our process"
 process-title: "How we're different"
-process-subtitle: "We use a hybrid approach that combines manual testing performed by experts, a real-time reporting dashboard, and automation to deliver high quality results. "
+process-subtitle: "We use a hybrid approach that combines manual testing performed by experts, a real-time reporting dashboard, and continuous delivery of high quality results."
 ## See _date/home/feature.yml

 # Platform Feature
 feature-title1: "Get actionable results.
 Instantly."
 feature-subtitle1: "No more waiting for outdated PDF reports and spreadsheets.
 We report security vulnerabilities to you instantly using our real-time dashboard.
-View technical details, triage reports, schedule remediation testing, and collaborate with our security team using the GlitchSecure platform."
+View technical details, triage reports, schedule remediation testing, and integrate our security team into your secure development lifecycle."
 feature-button1: "Learn More"
 feature-button1-link: "/platform/"

 feature-title2: "Expert advice in real-time."
-feature-subtitle2: "Our dedicated security experts are available throughout the assessment period to provide advice and help you along the way.
-We'll work with you to triage findings, understand technical details, and ensure vulnerabilities are correctly mitigated."
+feature-subtitle2: "Our dedicated security experts are continuously available throughout the assessment and beyond to provide advice and validate your fixes.
+We'll work with you to triage findings, understand technical details, and ensure vulnerabilities are correctly mitigated throughout the year."
 feature-button2: "Learn More"
 feature-button2-link: "/platform/"